Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

 {% capture noRecover %}{{site.s3.permissions.secretAccessKeys}}{% endcapture %}
 {% include important.html content=noRecover %}

-### To Create an S3 Access Key by Using the Qumulo REST API
+### To Create an S3 Access Key by Using the Qumulo Core REST API
 Send a `POST` request to the `/v1/s3/access-keys/` endpoint with the following body.
 You must include at least one of the following keys:

 * `auth_id`